epomatti/azure-containerapps-quarkus-datadog/README.md

 # Quarkus Datadog

-Quarkus with Datadog and Container Apps
+Quarkus with Datadog and Container Apps.

 ## Local development